 Colt State Park

 Colt State Park is a true gem within the State Park System.
 With 464 acres of lawns, four miles of paved pathways, hiking trails, historic stone walls, and one of the state’s most spectacular shorelines, Colt State Park is a favorite among visitors and locals alike.
 The park lies minutes away from the historic center of Bristol, home of the oldest 4th of July parade in the country.
-It is adjacent to Coggeshall Farm Museum (a living history museum representing farm life in the 1790s), and the Bristol Town Beach and Sports Complex.

 The entire western border of the park borders Narragansett Bay, a treat for photographers and artists.
 Open year round, the park’s bike trails intersect with the East Bay Bike Path, which runs from Bristol to Providence.
 The park features a boat ramp with 4-foot depth at mean low tide and open fields for kite flying and outdoor games.
 Winter snows offer a rare seaside opportunity for cross-country skiers and snowshoers.